BYU-PRISM/GEKKO/docs/tuning_params.rst

 Description: Validity Limit Action

-Explanation: VLACTION is the validity limit action when VDVL is exceeded.
-The change in measured values is recorded at every cycle of the application and compared to the VDVL limit.
+Explanation: `VLACTION` is the validity limit action when :ref:`vdvl` is exceeded.
+The change in measured values is recorded at every cycle of the application and compared to the `VDVL` limit.
 Validity limits are placed to catch instrument errors that may otherwise create bad inputs to the application.
-If a delta validity limit is exceeded, the action is to either freeze the measured value at the last good value (VLACTION=0) or change the measured value by a maximum of VDVL in the direction of the bad measurement (VLACTION=1).
+If a delta validity limit is exceeded, the action is to either freeze the measured value at the last good value (`VLACTION=0`) or change the measured value by a maximum of `VDVL` in the direction of the bad measurement (`VLACTION=1`).

 .. _vlhi: